logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ```

 ### -Severity
-Specifies the severity level of alerts to retrieve.
+The severity level to filter alerts by.
-Valid values are "*", "Warning", "Error", and "Critical".
+Valid values are "*", "Warning", "Error", "Critical".
-The default value is "*".
+Defaults to "*".

 ```yaml
 Type: String